Anacatarinapinheiro/SQL_Project_Mint_Classics_Company/README.md

 |-----------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|---------|
 | Avg Processing Time (Days) | 3       | 2       | 3       | 3       | 4       | 4       | 4       | 3       | 4       | 7       | 4       | 3       | 4       | 3       | 4       | 5       | 4       | 3       | 3       | 4       | 4       | 3       | 4       | 3       | 4       | 2       | 4       | 4       | 4       |

-The average processing time fluctuates throughout the dataset, with some months experiencing lower averages and others showing higher averages.
+The average **processing time fluctuates throughout the dataset**, with some months experiencing lower averages and others showing higher averages.
 The data reveals a general consistency in processing times, predominantly remaining **between 2 to 4 days** for most months.

 - ### Employees and Customers